 - One episode of The Twilight Zone (2002) is all about this trope.
 A man survives lethal execution and a serious of other bizarre nearly life-ending mishaps one after the other, but always hears a voice shouting "not yet!"
 When it finally shouts, "NOW!", a statue falls on him and crushes him.

-- The Unusuals: A woman who claims to be psychic believes she is going to die on a bus, and confesses that much to Leo - who himself is afraid of dying at age 42 because all his male relatives died at 42 (and he's 42 now), so he always wears a bullet proof vest.
+- The Unusuals: A woman who claims to be psychic believes she is going to die on a bus, and confesses that much to Leo - who himself is afraid of dying at age 42 because all his male relatives died at 42 (and he's 42 now), so he always wears a bulletproof vest.
 She keeps getting on buses she somehow knows are going to be hijacked by a man with a grenade.
-Leo followes her onto one of the buses.
+Leo follows her onto one of the buses.
 When the hijacker drops the grenade, Leo falls on it.
 But it was a fake, and obviously didn't explode.
 The psychic is confused, but Leo thinks he's found a way to Screw Destiny.
 He even gives up his bulletproof vest.
 Until later that night, he gets a call: there was a bus accident and the psychic had been killed in it.
 Cue Leo buckling up his vest again.

 - Joe saves Beck from being crushed under train tracks at the beginning of the story after she drunkenly falls onto them because he's stalking her.
 At the end of the Season 1, he strangles her to death after she finds out that he was stalking her (and murdering her friends and exes.)

 - Candace managed to dig herself out after being buried alive by Joe before Season 1, as revealed in flashbacks throughout Season 2.
-She returns to find Joe and make him suffer before revealing what he did, and attempts to protect his new girlfriend, Love.
+She returns to find Joe and make him suffer before revealing what he did and attempts to protect his new girlfriend, Love.
 When Candace manages to imprison Joe (after he makes several attempts to kill her), she actually gets him to feel some genuine remorse, she then makes the fatal mistake of bringing Love to see Joe.
 Love turns out to be a Joe-centred yandere, and she kills Candace via slashed throat for real this time.

-- At the end of The Young Ones, Vyvyan drives a double decker bus, with the rest of the gang, over a cliff.
+- At the end of The Young Ones, Vyvyan drives a double-decker bus, with the rest of the gang, over a cliff.
 After hitting the bottom they somehow survive, only to have the bus explode, resulting in their deaths.

 - At the end of Mass Effect, Commander Shepard narrowly evades being crushed by falling debris.
 Mass Effect 2 begins with Shepard being killed without mercy by the Collectors a month later, when they destroy their spaceship, the SSV Normandy.
 Extensive augmentation on Shepard's remains by the human supremacists Cerberus allows the Commander to return two years later.
+And even then, if the player screws up spectacularly bad during the game, Shepard can die again for real in the ending (along with everyone else but Joker).
+And even if Shepard survives the events of 2, all but one ending in Mass Effect 3 sees Shepard pulling a final Heroic Sacrifice to save the entire galaxy from the Reaper threat.

 - Resident Evil: In the remake of the original game, during both Chris and Jill's campaigns, you can save Richard from dying by being bitten by Yawn by retrieving anti-venom for him, only for him to die later by being eaten by the aforementioned Yawn in Jill's route or by being attacked by Neptune in Chris's route.